 - There’s a Creativebug app, and it can be watched on an Apple TV.
 No such luck for Roku, though.
 Craftsy has a Roku channel, though!

 I think Creativebug is definitely worth the free trial.
 The classes are well-produced, there’s a large variety, and the Daily Practice sessions are really fun.
+I also think it’s better for sewists than National Sewing Circle.
+(Read National Sewing Circle review to learn more about this subscription service.)

 If you like your experience, you can continue on with an annual subscription or pick and choose which months you want to subscribe.
 If you’re unhappy, simply cancel before the renewal period, and you don’t owe anything!